 Also of note was the BBC’s three-part adaptation of The War of the Worlds, based on the H.G.
 Wells novel.
 Starring Eleanor Tomlinson and Rafe Spall, the series was set in Edwardian-era England, in contrast to earlier versions with contemporary settings.
 It has aired in the UK, New Zealand, Australia, Canada, and mainland Europe, but distributor ITV Studios has not yet announced a deal in the U.S. The series earned generally positive reviews from TV critics.

-Meanwhile, steampunk fans are looking forward to the 2020 premiere of The Nevers, an HBO series conceived, written, and produced by Joss Whedon.
+Meanwhile, steampunk fans are looking forward to The Nevers, an HBO series conceived, written, and produced by Joss Whedon.
 It’s described as “an epic science fiction drama about a gang of Victorian women, known as ‘The Touched,’ who find themselves with unusual abilities, relentless enemies, and a mission that could change the world.”
 The cast includes Laura Donnelly, Olivia Williams, James Norton, Nick Frost, and Denis O’Hare.

 On the big screen, several films made watchlists for steampunk fans even if they didn’t fall squarely within the genre.
 They included The Current War, which told the story of the battle between Thomas Edison and George Westinghouse over electric power transmission in America, and The Aeronauts, about a record-breaking balloon flight in 1862.